nhado401/Fire-Warning-Device/README.md

 This is a fire warning device using micro-controller 8051 which combined some functions like measuring temperature, humidity, gas, current and display these values on a LCD.
 The circuit was simulated on Proteus.
 The program was coded by C on KeilC.
+The file extension is hex so it can be loaded to 8051.